Kiloutre/TKMovesets/README.md

 vcpkg is now installed.

 ### Submodules dependencies

+Some dependencies have to be obtained from other git repos.
+To get them, make sure to also clone the submodules contained within this project.

 If cloning with git from the command line, use this command to also download the required submodules: